Measurement of muon (anti-)neutrino charged-current quasielastic-like cross section using off-axis NuMI beam at ICARUS: Systematic uncertainty

 The tracks were found to split more frequently in data than simulation near the cathode and the wire support structure, located in the middle of the detector length-wise, due to unsimulated geometric effects and imperfections.
-The track-split probability is tuned to match what was seen in data and used to break the track that crosses these boundaries.
+The tracks that cross these boundaries from the simulation are systematically split into two tracks, based on the probability to be split as measured from the data used in Ref.~\cite{icaruscollaboration2026searchsterileneutrinooscillation}.
 A 10\% uncertainty is assigned to the migration between the contained and exiting muon samples to account for the impact of this effect on the selection.